-We do see heterosexual people living with HIV, and they often come to see the specialist so they can be prescribed HIV treatments: They attend Lismore Sexual Health for HIV management and counselling as well.
+We do see heterosexual people living with HIV, and they often come to see the specialist so they can be prescribed HIV treatments: They attend Lismore Sexual health for HIV management and counselling as well.

-Since this interview was done, changes have been made to the law.
-A person with a sexually transmissible infection is no longer required by law to disclose that they have the condition prior to sexual intercourse - but they are required to take reasonable precautions such as condoms or HIV treatment (being undetectable).
+A person with a sexually transmissible disease is no longer required by law to disclose that they have the condition prior to sexual intercourse - but are required to take reasonable precautions.
 See www.halc.org.au